fernandaroeg/RoDaAd_ROS/laser_data_adapter/README.md

 # Laser Data Adapter

 In the data section, there are 3 folders corresponding to the environments in the Robo@Home dataset: alma, pare and rx2.
-Inside each folder there is a folder with the laser readings and a log file with these readings timestamps:
+Inside each folder there is a folder with the laser readings and a log file with the timestamps for each laser reading:

 1. 1_hokuyo_processed
 2. 1_hokuyo_processed.txt